Working with Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 • ALTER TABLE partition operations cause your table to resynchronize in order to reload data from Aurora to Amazon Redshift.
 The table will be unavailable for querying while it's resynchronizing.
 For more information, see One or more of my Amazon Redshift tables requires a resync.

-Aurora PostgreSQL preview limitations
+Aurora PostgreSQL limitations

 • All databases created within the source Aurora PostgreSQL DB cluster must use UTF-8 encoding.